Joe Donnelly: Abortion

-Donnelly opposes abortion, and identifies as pro-life.
-He has described himself as "committed to protecting the sanctity of life".
+Donnelly personally opposes abortion and identifies as pro-life, describing himself as "committed to protecting the sanctity of life".
 He has mixed ratings from pro-choice and anti-abortion political action committees.
 Planned Parenthood, which supports legal abortion, has given him a lifetime score of 67% in line with their positions.
 NARAL Pro-Choice America gave him a 0% score based on their 2016 pro-choice positions.
 The National Right to Life Committee, which opposes legal abortion, has scored him as voting 40% in line with their positions in 2018, 25% in 2015, 70% in 2012, and 83% in 2010, his highest score.
 The anti-abortion Campaign for Working Families gave him a 38% grade in 2018.
 He was endorsed by Democrats for Life of America, a pro-life Democratic PAC.

 He has voted for a 20-week abortion ban and co-sponsored a bill that would prohibit transporting a minor across state lines for an abortion.
 In 2011, he co-sponsored HR 3, the No Taxpayer Funding for Abortion Act.
-He voted to defund Planned Parenthood before 2015, but has since voted in support of Planned Parenthood.
+He voted to defund Planned Parenthood up through 2015, but voted in support of funding Planned Parenthood later in his career.
 In August 2015, his campaign treasurer, Kathy Davis, who had worked on a volunteer basis for four years, resigned from his campaign because he voted to defund Planned Parenthood after videos surfaced of Planned Parenthood officials discussing fetal tissue donations.
 He was one of only two Democratic Senators who voted to defund Planned Parenthood on this occasion, the other being Joe Manchin of West Virginia.

 On March 30, 2017, Donnelly voted against H.J.
 Res.
 43, which, when signed by President Trump, nullified a pending federal regulation that would have disallowed states to withhold money from abortion providers.

 In November 2017, Donnelly was criticized by pro-life groups when he did not speak out against the DNC's presentation of a lifetime achievement award to the CEO of Planned Parenthood.
 "Donnelly is making it clear that he's willing to get in line with the party on abortion to maintain his support from Washington Democrats," complained the NRSC.

 In 2018, he was one of three Democratic Senators who voted to ban abortions performed after 20 weeks of pregnancy.